Skip to main content

 A rarely visited part of Peru, we were lucky to be given the opportunity to live and volunteer in San Francisco de Yarinacocha, a small village hidden from the world.

-Primarily Shipibo, a native and indigenous tribe to that region, in our opinion, here is the best place to experience ayuawashka, or simple to visit and learn about jungle life.
+Primarily Shipibo, a native and indigenous tribe to that region, in our opinion, is the best place to experience ayahuasca, or simply to visit and learn about jungle life.

 To read about our experience working as two English teachers to seven Shipibo children, and sharing the home of an incredible shaman known as Wïsh – click here.